Pallara

 Pallara's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are asthma and mental health issues, affecting 5.2 and 3.9% of residents respectively.
-About 85.5% declare no medical ailments, higher than Greater Brisbane's 77.2%.
-Pallara has 4.8% (399 people) aged 65 and over, lower than Greater Brisbane's 12.1%.
-Senior health outcomes align with the general population's profile.
+Asthma and mental health issues are the most common medical conditions, affecting 5.2% and 3.9% of residents respectively.
+About 85.5% of Pallara residents report no medical ailments, higher than Greater Brisbane's 69.2%.
+Pallara has 407 people aged 65 and over, about 4.9% of its population, lower than Greater Brisbane's 15.2%.
+Health outcomes among seniors in Pallara rank nationally higher than the general population.

 Frequently Asked Questions - Health